 In this season of Christmas I have been thinking a bit about the name of this worshiping community.
-As we started Church of Jesus Christ, Reconciler we chose the name for two reasons: First we wanted to be clear that in starting this ecumenical congregation we weren't reconciling our denominations,but we were lead to this because we ourselves had already through various ways, including the work of the World Council of Churches had found that Jesus Christ was already accomplishing this reconciliation.
-Second, was that we felt lead not only to be a place of reconciliation between denominations, but a place where people who had felt or were alienated from the church and God due to the devisions and actions of fellow Christians could hear again the message of reconciliation and be so reconciled.
+As we started Church of Jesus Christ, Reconciler we chose the name for two reasons: First we wanted to be clear that in starting this ecumenical congregation we weren't reconciling our denominations, but we were lead to this because we ourselves had, through various ways, including the work of the World Council of Churches, found that Jesus Christ was already accomplishing this reconciliation.
+Second, we felt lead to be a place of reconciliation not only between denominations, but also a place where people who were alienated from the church and God due to the divisions and actions of fellow Christians could hear again the message of reconciliation and be so reconciled.

 As those of you who have been part of Reconciler know, the institutional and denominational aspects of our original vision never materialized: We were unable to recruit from congregations of our respective denominations, and our idea of affiliating as a congregation with the three denominations of the three original pastors hasn't come to fruition and for the past year we have been functioning with the understanding that this will probably never happen.